Breonna Taylor grand jury decision: Cardi B, Kehlani, Common and more react | NME

 “No amount of money has ever brought a life back.
 Ask yourself, why so long for Breonna Taylor?” he said.

-See how other artists, including Tinashe, Kehlani and Common, reacted to the grand jury decision.
+See how other artists, including Tinashe, Kehlani, Lizzo and Common, reacted to the grand jury decision.

 NO JUSTICE NO PEACE